Idiopathic Thrombocytopenic Purpura

 - Active bleeding

-- Mucous membrane bleeding
+- Significant mucous membrane bleeding (including haematuria)

 - If parents do not understand the nature of the disease, require further education, live a long distance from medical care or are unable to observe the child closely at home